Table of Contents

 What Are Personal Injury Claims?

-In the context of workplace injuries, the injured employee may consult with a personal injury lawyer to see if they have the option to pursue legal action against parties other than their employer.
+In the context of workplace injuries, the injured employee may consult a personal injury lawyer to see if they have the option to pursue legal action against parties other than their employer.
 These third parties can include co-workers, contractors, equipment manufacturers, and others who might have been negligent.

-- Product liability claim against a manufacturer of defective equipment
+- Product liability claim against a manufacturer of defective equipment.

 If you think there’s more to your workplace accident, you can seek the assistance of an injury lawyer.
 They can assess your legal options and advise you on the next steps to take.